kararudolph/academic-kickstart/content/authors/admin/_index.md

 how school characteristics mediate relationships between neighborhood factors and adolescent drug use.

-I graduated with a PhD (Epidemiology) and MHS (Biostatistics) from the Johns Hopkins Bloomberg School of Public Health in 2014.
-Here is my CV.
-Code from some of my research is on Github.
+She graduated with a PhD (Epidemiology) and MHS (Biostatistics) from the Johns Hopkins Bloomberg School of Public Health in 2014.